What You Should and Shouldn’t Do Before Working Out

 You might think that you need a nap before working out.
 If so, be sure to set your alarm for 15-20 minutes.
 This will let you have time to rest your eyes and body.
 However, you won’t trick your brain into thinking that it’s time to rest for a longer time.

 You probably had gym teachers who told you to stretch your muscles well before any intense activity.
 However, stretching before working out can do more damage than good.

 Static stretches before working out may only reduce muscle strength.
 At the same time, they may increase the risk of unnecessarily pushing your muscles harder.
 This may increase your risk of tears and mistreatment.

 Instead of using static stretches before working out, warm up your muscles by moving them one way or another.

 Try things like running in place, scissor jumps, or using a stationary bike to warm up your muscles little by little.

 Wait until after your workout for the static stretches.
 They’ll be more beneficial once you have relaxed your muscles.

 High-intensity interval workouts use variations of an exercise for the length of the exercise.
 This kind of training interrupts your body’s natural breathing rhythm.
 This happens because of the change in the intensity of the intervals and the rest you take between them.

-If that wasn’t enough, it also reduces your resistance and strength quickly.
-(This is something that certainly isn’t your goal.)
+If that wasn’t enough, it also may reduce your resistance and strength quickly.
+(This is something that certainly isn’t your goal).
 It’s possible for this to even happen at the beginning of your workout.